UsefulEngines/AwsContainerLab/README.md

 When creating AWS Infrastructure components, it's convenient to utilize a CloudFormation template.
 There are many advantages to this approach including an ability to version control our clustering environment.

-A CloudFormation template is used to create a **stack** representing our architecture.
+A CloudFormation template is used to create a **stack** representing all, or portions of, our cloud infrastructure.
 Use the following command to download a copy our CloudFormation template.

 ``` shell
 cd ~/myproject
 curl -L -o my-public-vpc.json https://raw.githubusercontent.com/UsefulEngines/AwsContainerLab/master/scripts/myproject/my-public-vpc.json
 ```

 Using `more`, `cat`, or `nano` to review this template file.
-In all probability it will require no changes.
+It should require no changes to work within your account.
 Note the specification of all VPC, Subnet, Application Load Balancer, ENI and other architectural requirements.
 Our Fargate Task elements remain to be defined.

 First, validate the template file.